 qualities extensively in my studies of physics, math and atmospheric science.

-On the whole, though, my cerebral qualities are applied internally, in a form officially known as introverted thinking, and it plays a secondary role to my extraverted intuitive traits outlined above.
+On the whole, though, my cerebral qualities are applied internally, in a form officially known as introverted thinking, and it plays a secondary role to my extroverted intuitive traits outlined above.

 At other times, I am perceived as supercilious and overly laconic.
 I could think of worse things.

-Another thing people who prefer using their thinking function to make decisions like is mathematics.
-This field of study draws on impersonal, tough-minded application of objective principles as much as any other:
+Another thing people who like using their thinking function to make decisions prefer is mathematics.
+This field of study draws on impersonal, tough-minded application of objective principles as much as any other.